fallen-icarus/cardano-options/README.md

 associated Proposal UTxO's Trading Pair Beacon.
 - *Contract ID Beacon* - an active phase beacon token uniquely representing this options contract.
 Its token name is:  `sha2_256( proposal_utxo_tx_hash ++ proposal_utxo_output_index )`.
 There are two
-of these for each contract: one is stored with the contract and one is the NFT that can be freely traded among buyers.
-This Contract ID token pair is called the "Lock & Key NFTs".
+of these for each contract.

 The beacon names for each phase are deliberately the same to simplify the off-chain querying.